AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 The workflow is explained in detail below.
 In summary, it consists of these steps.

 1. Create a branch
-2. Create a "WIP" (work in progress) merge request.
-This means that the MR title starts with "WIP:", and is treated specially by gitlab (for instance, by preventing it from getting merged while in "WIP" state)
+2. Create a "Draft" (work in progress) merge request.
+This means that the MR title starts with "Draft:", and is treated specially by gitlab (for instance, by preventing it from getting merged while in "Draft" state)
 3. Make the changes, commit with amend and rebase
 4. Push regularly
-5. Clean up the commits, push, and move the MR out of "WIP" state
+5. Clean up the commits, push, and move the MR out of "Draft" state
 6. Review starts - reviewer "Requests changes"
 7. Author addresses review comments in additional fixup commits.
    * If no more fixes are needed